MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-api/ios.md

 ## Disable the all services at runtime

-If you want to disable all Mobile Center services at once, use the `setEnabled()` API.
+If you want to disable all Mobile Center services at once, use the `setEnabled`-API.
 When disabled, the SDK will not forward any information to Mobile Center.

 **Objective-C**